Comparison of topological charge definitions in Lattice QCD: Results

-Next, we show typical histograms (Fig.~\ref{fig:b40-hist}) obtained with a fermionic definition (again, index HYP1 $s=0$) and a gluonic one (Wilson flow at flow times $t_0$, $2t_0$ and $3t_0$).
-For the index definition, we obtain a distribution that is compatible with a Gaussian\footnote{It is worth to mention that the distribution is not expected to be ideally Gaussian.
-For an investigation of non-Gaussianities in the quenched case, see Ref.~\cite{Ce:2015qha}.
-However, the detection of such non-Gaussianities requires very large statistics, at least an order of magnitude larger than in our present work.}.
-For the field theoretic definition, we used an interval width of 0.1 to detect clustering around values close to an integer.
 When the flow time is relatively small, of the order of $t_0$, basically no clustering is observed.
-However, when increasing the flow time, at $2t_0$ and $3t_0$, the filtering out of the ultraviolet noise is enough to discern peaks at positions close to 0.9, 1.8, 2.7 etc. (for the ensemble b40.16; for other lattice setups the values can be different, but they will also be multiples of some number relatively close to 1).
-These non-integer positions of the peaks are sometimes ``corrected'' as mentioned in footnote 1, but this procedure is artificial.
+However, when increasing the flow time, at $2t_0$ and $3t_0$, the filtering out of the ultraviolet noise is enough to discern peaks at positions close to 0.9, 1.8, 2.7 etc. (for the ensemble b40.16; for other lattice setups or other discretizations of the field stength tensor, the values can be different, but they will also be multiples of some number relatively close to 1).
+These non-integer positions of the peaks are sometimes ``corrected'' as mentioned in footnote \ref{fn}, but this procedure is artificial.
 In particular, it is not needed to obtain the correct value of the topological susceptibility in the continuum limit.
 What is, however, relevant for a correct continuum limit is that the smearing procedure defines a proper smoothing scale, as discussed in the previous section.
 Such a scale is naturally defined in the gradient flow procedure and in the other smoothing schemes via the matching to gradient flow.
 If one applies e.g. APE smearing without proper matching to GF, one can not define a consistent procedure of extrapolating to the continuum limit.
 The traditional method of looking for a plateau in the smearing history is not enough, as it does not define a valid smoothing scale.
 However, if APE smearing (or any other non-GF type of smoothing) is matched to GF, such a smoothing scale is well-defined and one expects the proper continuum limit for the topological susceptibility.